tuetenk0pp/sharelatex-full/README.md

 # sharelatex-full

+sharelatex docker image with a full and up-to-date Tex Live installation.

-this is not finished an under heavy developement.
+**This is not finished an under heavy developement.**